Wapello County Secondary Roads

 Bridge and Culvert Maintenance

-County personnel maintain the drainage structures with assistance from contractors for specialized services such as deck overlays and guardrail installation.
+County personnel maintains the drainage structures with assistance from contractors for specialized services such as deck overlays and guardrail installation.
 Bridges are inspected on a two-year cycle and posted whenever the carrying capacity becomes less than forty tons.
 Agricultural equipment is required to respect those posting with the exception of those units that receive a hardship exemption from the Department.

 During snowstorms, trucks are assigned to the paved roads and motor graders to the granular roads.
 These criteria are detailed in the Snow and Ice Removal Ordinance.